 Photoshoots are always a highlight of the job!

 I graduated from uni and worked for 5 years in architecture in Sydney and Newcastle, Australia.
 But I got too excited about new terrain ideas I wanted to share with miniature wargamers, so went all in and left that job to start Brutal Cities.

 With that architectural experience behind me I want to create stunning MDF laser cut model kits to give gamers the best gameplay experience within a memorable world.

 Part of my year 12 'Art' work

 Games wise I've been playing Infinity for a few years now.
 The fantastic Infinity terrain inspired me to start Brutal Cities actually!
 I play Yu Jing primarily, and a bit of Aleph and Haqqislam.
-I'm keen to try Ariadna when I get a chance too.
 The terrain you can find here is optimised for Infinity the Game tested by Australia's competitive meta and we've taken on feedback from some of our most competitive players.